 - Good stability & support

 How to choose the perfect women’s hiking shoe: A quick buyer’s guide

 While it’s not as simple as a slipper, hiking shoes aren’t exactly complicated.
 Each company throws their own twist into their products, but, in the end, there are only a handful of features that truly matter for active travellers.

 Here are a few things to look out for when shopping for the best hiking shoes for women…

 Hiking shoes are fairly simple in design.
 Sure, there’s a lot of tech going on behind the scenes, but there are three main components you’ll need to pay attention to:

 - Uppers: The top of the shoe covering your foot.
 The upper is made from any number of materials.
 More durable uppers consist of leather while more lightweight hiking shoes use mesh or a combination of mesh and leather.
 Some feature waterproof membranes to seal water from the shoe.
 Whichever materials are used for the upper, there’s often a trade-off between durability/watertightness and breathability.

 - Midsoles: The middle section sole where you’ll find the shoe’s cushioning, stability, and shock-absorption features.
 You’ll hear terms like shank (the support structure between the insole and outsole) and footbed (a more technical term for insole) thrown around quite a bit.
-Most important in choosing a shoe with a good midsole is to find something that works best with your foot shape and has the right features for your intended use.
+Most important in choosing a shoe with a good midsole is to find something that works with your foot shape and has the right features for your intended use.

 The most important piece of the puzzle in buying a hiking shoe is deciding how you’ll use it.
 Each model is designed for a fairly specific purpose.
 Not all shoes will fit in all conditions.